 - Supervising people at work.

-- Motivating or creating the willingness to work for certain objectives.
+- Motivating or creating a willingness to work for certain objectives.

 - Communicating the employees regarding the plans and their implementation.

-- Leadership or influencing the behaviour of employees.
+- Leadership or influencing the behavior of employees.

 To coordinate is to unify the actions of a group of people for some common purpose.
 Along with specialization, there must be a deliberate effort to coordinate the work which otherwise was divided.
 Every managerial function represents an exercise in coordination.
 Planning, organizing, staffing, direction, and control should help the managers in coordinating various activities of the organization.
 Individuals often interpret similar interests in different ways and their efforts towards mutual goals do not automatically match with the efforts of others.